IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/spline-chart.md

 <div class="divider--half"></div>

-## $PlatformShort$ Spline Chart Advanced Scenarios
+## Advanced Types of Spline Charts

-For more advanced types of spline charts, use `XamDataChart` control to create other types of spline charts as the following sections demonstrate them.
+The following sections explain more advanced types of $PlatformShort$ Spline Charts that can be created using the `XamDataChart` control instead of `XamCategoryChart` control with simplified API.

 ## $PlatformShort$ Stacked Spline Chart